awsdocs/aws-codecommit-user-guide/doc_source/how-to-migrate-repository-existing.md

 **Note**
 Git is an evolving, regularly updated platform\.
 Occasionally, a feature change might affect the way it works with AWS CodeCommit\.
 If you encounter issues with a specific version of Git and AWS CodeCommit, review the information in [Troubleshooting](troubleshooting.md)\.

 AWS CodeCommit supports both HTTPS and SSH authentication\.
-To complete setup, you must configure either Git credentials for AWS CodeCommit \(HTTPS, recommended for most users\), an SSH key pair to use when accessing AWS CodeCommit \(SSH\), or the credential helper included in the AWS CLI \(HTTPS\)\.
+To complete setup, you must configure Git credentials for AWS CodeCommit \(HTTPS, recommended for most users\), an SSH key pair to use when accessing AWS CodeCommit \(SSH\), or the credential helper included in the AWS CLI \(HTTPS\)\.
 + For Git credentials on all supported operating systems, see [Step 3: Create Git Credentials for HTTPS Connections to AWS CodeCommit](setting-up-gc.md#setting-up-gc-iam)\.
 + For SSH on Linux, macOS, or Unix, see [SSH and Linux, macOS, or Unix: Set Up the Public and Private Keys for Git and AWS CodeCommit](setting-up-ssh-unixes.md#setting-up-ssh-unixes-keys-unixes)\.
 +  For SSH on Windows, see [SSH and Windows: Set Up the Public and Private Keys for Git and AWS CodeCommit](setting-up-ssh-windows.md#setting-up-ssh-windows-keys-windows)\.